echolinr/echolinr.github.io/projects/usgs-overview.md

 ## Who is this website for?
 Anyone who wishes to get the statistic data and visual image of realtime earthquake forecasts.
 It is specifically designed for the public, emergency planners and the media.

-Developers can leverage our APIs to get probability data by passing geolocation, time and magnitude.
+Developers can leverage our APIs to get probability data by passing geolocation, time and intensity.

 ## Terminologies